sumanc/Crony-Eval/README.md

 #### Record.
 Report.
 Resolve.

 # What is Crony?
 Crony is a pal for mobile app testers and developers.
 Crony brings them closer together to capture and share information in real-time.
-Please checkout our website https://crony.us for more information.
+Checkout our website https://crony.us for more information.

 <img src="https://github.com/sumanc/Crony-Eval/assets/470461/666370a2-6b95-4791-83da-8e5aa31ac7e1.png" width="20%" height="20%">